cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-protocol.md

 # CREATE PROTOCOL

+> [!WARNING]
+> The document page you are reading is not ready yet.
+It might contain inaccurate or incorrect content.
+It is not recommended to use this document for serious reference.

 Registers a custom data access protocol that can be specified when defining a Cloudberry Database external table.

 ## Synopsis